10 Reasons for Customer Segmentation in Customer Service

 If you are a business that offers a range of different brands to your customers, or if you want to be a B2B support star, you need to sort users by organization they belong to.
-Helprace also allows you to automatically add users to organizations based on the domain they use to contact you.
+Customer service software by Helprace also allows you to automatically add users to organizations based on the domain they use to contact you.

 Make customers happy with Helprace

 With billions and billions of people in the world, with all of us having different tastes, values and goals, it pays to know what category your customers fall into.